ucbds-infra/otter-grader/docs/index.rst

 any scale by abstracting away the autograding internals in a way that is compatible with any instructor's assignment distribution and collection pipeline.
-Otter supports local grading through parallel Docker containers, grading using the autograding platforms of 3rd-party learning management systems (LMSs), the deployment of an Otter-managed grading virtual machine, and a client package that allows students to check and instructors to grade assignments their own machines.
-Otter is designed to grade Pyhon and R executabeles, Jupyter Notebooks, and RMarkdown documents and is compatible with a few different LMSs, including Canvas and Gradescope.
+Otter supports local grading through parallel Docker containers, grading using the autograding platforms of 3rd-party learning management systems (LMSs), non-containerized grading on an instructor's machine, and a client package that allows students to check and instructors to grade assignments their own machines.
+Otter is designed to grade Pyhon and R executables, Jupyter Notebooks, and RMarkdown documents and is compatible with a few different LMSs, including Canvas and Gradescope.

-Otter is organized into seven components based on the different stages of the assignment pipeline, each with a command-line interface:
+Otter is organized into six components based on the different stages of the assignment pipeline, each with a command-line interface:

-* `Otter Assign <otter_assign/index.md>`_ is an assignment development and distribution tool that allows instructors to create assignments with prompts, solutions, and tests in a simple notebook format that it then converts into santized versions for distribution to students and autograders.
+* :ref:`Otter Assign <otter_assign>` is an assignment development and distribution tool that allows instructors to create assignments with prompts, solutions, and tests in a simple notebook format that it then converts into santized versions for distribution to students and autograders.
-* `Otter Generate <workflow/otter_generate/index.md>`_ creates the necessary setup files so that instructors can autograde assignments.
+* :ref:`Otter Generate <workflow_otter_generate>` creates the necessary setup files so that instructors can autograde assignments.
-* `Otter Check <otter_check/index.md>`_ allows students to run publically distributed tests written by instructors against their solutions as they work through assignments to verify their thought processes and design implementations.
+* :ref:`Otter Check <otter_check>` allows students to run publically distributed tests written by instructors against their solutions as they work through assignments to verify their thought processes and design implementations.
-* `Otter Export <pdfs.md>`_ generates PDFs with optional filtering of Jupyter Notebooks for manually grading portions of assignments.
+* :ref:`Otter Export <pdfs>` generates PDFs with optional filtering of Jupyter Notebooks for manually grading portions of assignments.
-* `Otter Run <workflow/executing_submissions/otter_run.md>`_ grades students' assignments locally on the instructor's machine without containerization and supports grading on a JupyterHub account.
+* :ref:`Otter Run <workflow_executing_submissions_otter_run>` grades students' assignments locally on
+  the instructor's machine without containerization and supports grading on a JupyterHub account.
-* `Otter Grade <workflow/executing_submissions/otter_grade.md>`_ grades students' assignments locally on the instructor's machine in parallel Docker containers, returning grade breakdowns as a CSV file.
+* :ref:`Otter Grade <workflow_executing_submissions_otter_grade>` grades students' assignments
+  locally on the instructor's machine in parallel Docker containers, returning grade breakdowns as a CSV file.